Skip to content

 Heart rate slows.
 Blood pressure drops.
 Respiratory rate decreases.
 These are measurable, objective changes in the state of your nervous system.

-A landmark study published in the Proceedings of the National Academy of Sciences (PNAS) investigated why nature sounds have this effect.
-The finding was striking: natural soundscapes most powerfully affect the autonomic nervous system.. the part of the nervous system that governs threat detection and the fight-or-flight response.
+A landmark study published in the Proceedings of the National Academy of Sciences (PNAS) investigated why nature sounds may have this effect.
+The finding was striking: natural soundscapes appear to influence autonomic nervous system activity, the part of the nervous system involved in threat detection and stress response.

 "Nature sounds shift the brain's default resting state from inward-focused threat monitoring to outward-focused, relaxed attention.
 It is not just relaxing.
 It is a measurable change in how the brain processes its environment."